-About the Anna Freud Centre
+About Anna Freud

 Our vision is a world where all children and young people are able to achieve their full potential.
 A world in which they and their families get support that is designed with their input, available at the right time, and meets their needs, so that they can develop their emotional and mental health.